mikkokko/csgo_gc/README.md

 ## Planned features
 - Rest of the core features (trade ups, souvenirs, StatTrak swaps...)
-- Graphical inventory editor
-- A tool to copy your CS2 inventory over

 I'm still looking for the **full** CS:GO Item Schema.
 If you have a relatively recent copy of it and are willing to share it, let me know!